-SEALED AIR CORPORATION AND SUBSIDIARIES NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+SEALED AIR CORPORATION AND SUBSIDIARIES NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Amounts in tables in millions, except per share data)

-(1) Basis of Consolidation
+(1) Basis of Consolidation.

 The condensed consolidated financial statements include the accounts of Sealed Air Corporation and its subsidiaries, or the Company.
 All significant intercompany transactions and balances have been eliminated in consolidation.
-In management's opinion, all adjustments, consisting only of normal recurring accruals, necessary for a fair presentation of the condensed consolidated balance sheet as of June 30, 2005 and the condensed consolidated results of operations for the three and six months ended June 30, 2005 and 2004 have been made.
-The results set forth in the condensed consolidated statement of operations for the three and six months ended June 30, 2005 are not necessarily indicative of the results to be expected for the full year.
+In management's opinion, all adjustments, consisting only of normal recurring accruals, necessary for a fair presentation of the condensed consolidated balance sheet as of September 30, 2005 and the condensed consolidated results of operations for the three and nine months ended September 30, 2005 and 2004 have been made.
+The results set forth in the condensed consolidated statement of operations for the three and nine months ended September 30, 2005 are not necessarily indicative of the results to be expected for the full year.
 All amounts are approximate due to rounding.
 Where appropriate, prior period amounts have been reclassified to conform to the current year's presentation.
 Most significantly, in the condensed consolidated statement of cash flows, the Company has reclassified the purchases and sales of auction rate securities as investing cash flows.
 These reclassifications had no impact on the results of operations of the Company.
 See Note 3, "Short-Term Investments-Available-for-Sale Securities" below.

 The condensed consolidated financial statements were prepared following the requirements of the Securities and Exchange Commission, or the SEC, for interim reporting.
-As permitted under those rules, annual footnotes and other financial information that are normally required by accounting principles generally accepted in the United States of America, or GAAP, can be condensed or omitted.
+As permitted under those rules, annual footnotes and other financial information that are normally required by accounting principles generally accepted in the United States of America, or GAAP, have been condensed or omitted.